Lymah123/Hactoberfest2023/README.md

 Oct 20: I added my name to the OpenSauced guestbook.
 It has been reviewed and merged.
 I signed up for the virtual coffee membership waitlist

+Oct 21: I asked on repo if someone has not been working on an issue yet.